-- Read, understand, and follow all instructions on the machine and in the manual(s) before starting. - Do not put hands or feet near or under the machine.
-Keep clear of the discharge opening at all times. - Allow only responsible adults, who are familiar with the instructions, to operate this machine. - Clear the area of objects such as rocks, wire, toys, etc., which could be thrown by the blade.
+- Read, understand, and follow all instructions on the machine and in the manual(s) before starting the engine. - Do not put hands or feet near or under the machine.
+Keep clear of the discharge opening at all times. - Only allow responsible adults who are familiar with the instructions to operate this machine. - Clear the area of objects such as rocks, wire, toys, etc., which could be thrown by the blade.
 Stay behind the handle when the engine is running. - Be sure the area is clear of bystanders before operating.
-Stop machine if anyone enters the area. - Do not operate machine barefooted or while wearing sandals.
-Always wear substantial footwear. - Do not pull machine backward unless absolutely necessary.
-Always look down and behind before and while moving backward. - Never direct discharged material toward anyone.
+Stop machine if anyone enters the area. - Do not operate the machine barefooted or while wearing sandals.
+Always wear substantial footwear. - Do not pull the machine backward unless it is absolutely necessary.
+Always look down and behind before and while moving backward with the machine. - Never direct discharged material toward anyone.
 Avoid discharging material against a wall or obstruction.
-Material may ricochet back toward the operator.
-Stop the blade when crossing gravel surfaces. - Do not operate the machine without the entire grass catcher, discharge guard, rear guard, or other safety protective devices in place and working. - Never leave a running machine unattended. - Stop the engine and wait until the blade comes to a complete stop before cleaning the machine, removing grass catcher, or unclogging the discharge guard. - Operate machine only in daylight or good artificial light. - Do not operate machine while under the influence of alcohol or drugs. - Never operate the mower in wet grass.
+Material may ricochet back toward you or bystanders.
+Stop the blade when crossing gravel surfaces. - Do not operate the machine without the entire grass catcher, discharge guard, rear guard, or other safety protective devices in place and working. - Never leave a running machine unattended. - Stop the engine and wait until the blade comes to a complete stop before cleaning the machine, removing grass catcher, or unclogging the discharge guard. - Operate the machine only in daylight or good artificial light. - Do not operate the machine while under the influence of alcohol or drugs. - Never operate the machine in wet grass.
 Always be sure of your footing; walk; never run. - Disengage the drive system, if so equipped, before starting the engine. - If the machine should start to vibrate abnormally, stop the engine and check for the cause immediately.
-Vibration is generally a warning of trouble. - Always wear eye protection when operating the machine. - Lightning can cause severe injury or death.
-If you see lightning or hear thunder in the area, do not operate the machine; seek shelter. - See the manufacturer's instructions for proper operation and installation of accessories.
+Vibration is generally a warning of trouble. - Always wear eye protection when operating the machine. - See the manufacturer's instructions for proper operation and installation of accessories.
 Use only accessories approved by the manufacturer.